luisgustavolf/react-satisfying-forms/README.md

 # React Satisfying Forms
-So satisfying make forms that can be written faster and salable, right?
+So satisfying make forms that can be written faster and scalable, right?

 ## Philosophy